-- Do keep your exterior and garage doors locked before the sale starts, including the night before.
+- Keep your exterior and garage doors locked before the sale starts, including the night before.
 Yard sale shoppers are a congenial bunch in general, but some early birds do get aggressive about getting the first look.

-- Do protect yourself from sun and heat.
+- Protect yourself from sun and heat.
 Wear sunscreen, even if it's cloudy.
 You may get more rays that you realize.
 Wear a wide-brimmed hat if you're fair or if it's especially hot outside, and check your prescription medicines for warnings about sun exposure.

-- Do stay hydrated.
+- Stay hydrated.
 Keep a bottle of water handy and drink it.

-- Do spritz yourself regularly with a spray bottle full of water if you don't handle the heat very well.
+- Spritz yourself regularly with a spray bottle of water if you don't handle the heat well.
 If it doesn't irritate your skin, add a few drops of peppermint to the water.
 The scent makes you feel cooler, and you'll smell better when you get sweaty.

-- Do keep your charged cell phone in your pocket.
+- Keep your charged cell phone in your pocket.
 You may just need to call someone to relieve you for a bathroom break, or you may need it to call for help with an unruly shopper.

 - Don't use a cash box unless you have a designated cashier with no other duties.
 No matter how good your intentions, you'll leave a box unattended at some point when you need both hands, and it may disappear.
 If you're running the sale alone, it's best to keep the money on your person.
 Opt for a fanny pack, or even better, an apron with lots of pockets.

-- Don't let your young children or pets roam the sale unattended, no matter how well-behaved.
+- Don't let your young children or pets roam the sale unattended, no matter how well-behaved they are.
 Yard sales get too hectic to keep a proper eye on them at all times.
 At best, they'll get underfoot and annoy your shoppers.
 At worst -- and it's a big, scary, horrible worst -- they'll get hurt or snatched when you aren't looking.

 - Don't allow shoppers inside your house to use the bathroom unless you already know them, no matter how desperate or harmless they may seem.
 Even little old ladies can be thieves.
 They could be casing your home for potential valuables, or they could slip something small in a pocket on their way to the bathroom.
 It's just not worth the risk.
 Direct anyone who asks to the nearest gas station or convenience store with a public restroom.